CROR3D/ChannelDataTracker/readme.md

 ## About

-Application that tracks channel and video data from YouTube in 3 modes (and earnings on videos):
+Application that tracks channel data, video data and personal video earnings from YouTube in 3 modes:
 - TOTAL (current number of views, subscribers and earnings being tracked since adding)
 - DAILY (number of views, subscribers and earnings yesterday and today)
 - AVERAGE (average number of views, subscribers and earnings per day, looking at last month and year)